Hardware Recommendations for Premiere Pro CC

 How do I get 10-bit HDMI or SDI display support for Premiere Pro?

-There are two methods to get 10-bit display support in Premiere Pro.
-One method is to use an NVIDIA Quadro video card, but we also list the Blackmagic Decklink Mini Monitor 4K and the Studio 4K 6G-SDI PCI-E cards.
+While all the video cards in our Premiere Pro workstations support 10-bit displays, if color accuracy is concern we recommend using a Blackmagic Decklink Mini Monitor 4K or Studio 4K 6G-SDI PCI-E cards.
 These video monitoring cards are specifically designed to deliver unaltered video signals to your display, resulting in the best possible video and color quality.
 Note that you will need a dedicated, highly accurate display that is capable of handling the FPS and resolution of your project in order to take full advantage of these cards

 Recent Premiere Pro GPU articles: